Bot Traffic Detection

 Very high or very low average session duration

-High average session duration could indicate that the bot is lingering on your site and can be seen as an indicator of malicious activity.
+A high average session duration could indicate that the bot is lingering on your site and can be seen as an indicator of malicious activity meaning that bot detection could be required.

 Constant refilling or refreshing of content